leoclc/task-ebf/README.md

 ## How to use

-The application exposes endpoints that are described using the OpenAPI spec definition
+The application exposes endpoints that are described using the OpenAPI spec definition.
+It will run by default on port **8080**

 Once the application is running you are able to check these endpoints on this link: